dailymuse/mithril-coat/README.md

 ```

 #### model.save(opts)
 By default if a `"method"` key is not set in opts and an id is set on the model then mithril coat will set the method request to `"PUT"` and if there is not id it will set the method request to `"POST"`.
-However there are times when you should submit a `"PUT"` request even though an id exists - therefore we provide the flexbility to determine which method to use.
+However there are times when you should submit a `"PUT"` request even though an id exists - therefore we provide the flexibility to determine which method to use.

 #### model.delete(opts)
 Submits a delete request to the server.